 A bus from Leh to Tsagha leaves at 9 am every Friday, Fare is Rs.
 312 per person.

 However if Pangong to Tso Moriri direct is the idea, then it would be extremely difficult to do so by using public transport.
 There is no bus that goes from either Chushul or Hanle to Tso Moriri.

-Your only choice of option at Man, Merak, Chushul is of paying guest.
+Your only choice of option at Chushul is of paying guests.
 You will need to talk to the villagers asking if they can let you stay, charges will be nominal at around Rs.
 500 per person including meals.

-Leg 7 – Kargil to Padum to Kargil (Zanskar Valley)
+Zanskar Valley – Kargil to Padum

-Public transport services in Zanskar valley is difficult to find.
-There is only one bus that starts from Leh, halts at Kargil and goes to Padum the next day.
-There is no direct bus from Kargil to Padum however there is a regular bus from Kargil to Parakchik, Panikhar and Sankoo.
+There is no direct bus from Kargil to Padum however there is a regular bus from Kargil to Parakchik, Panikhar, and Sankoo.
 From all these three places, in order to get to Padum, you will have to board a public shared taxi.

 Visiting Zanskar using Public transport would be tricky.
 If you are however able to manage your timings as per the bus from Leh, then a trip from Kargil to Padum and back would cost you about Rs.
 700 – Rs.800.

-The best way to cover Zanskar is to try and match your dates with the bus schedule.
+The best way to cover Zanskar Valley is to try and match your dates with the bus schedule.
 That way you can reach Padum by bus.
-For return journey, you can either come back the next day using the same bus or you can board a shared taxi to Panikahar and take the bus to Kargil from there.
+For the return journey, you can either come back the next day using the same bus or you can board a shared taxi to Panikahar and take the bus to Kargil from there.

 If you use a tourist shared taxi, the estimated cost would be around Rs.
 2000.

-Leg 8 – Leh to Srinagar
+Leh to Srinagar

-You can either catch a normal bus, a deluxe bus, a semi deluxe bus or a shared taxi.
-Like Manali to Leh, this too will be a 2 days journey with night halt at Kargil.
+You can either catch a normal bus, a deluxe bus, a semi-deluxe bus, or a shared taxi.
+Like Manali to Leh, this too will be a 2 days journey with a night halt at Kargil.

-For accommodation at Kargil and Srinagar both, you will have to hotel hunt a bit but should be able to find a hotel or guest house in price ranges of Rs.
+For accommodation at Kargil and Srinagar both, you will have to hotel hunt a bit but should be able to find a hotel or guesthouse in price ranges of Rs.
 600 – Rs.
 1000.
 At Srinagar, I would suggest staying somewhere close to Dal lake.

-Leg 9 – Srinagar to Jammu
+Srinagar to Jammu

 You will of course have to return to Jammu for your return journey so I will also include this in the article.
-There are regular and frequent buses running from Srinagar to Jammu, fare of which is approximately Rs.
+There are regular and frequent buses running from Srinagar to Jammu, the fare of which is approximately Rs.
 500 per person.
 You can also travel in a shared taxi for Rs.
 800 per person.

 If you are staying in Jammu for the night, you will easily find several hotels near the bus stand itself, prices ranging between Rs.
-600 – Rs.1000
+600 – Rs.1000.

 So how much it will cost to visit Ladakh by Public transport?
-Overall, reaching Leh from Manali, visiting Nubra, Pangong and Tso Moriri, and returning via Srinagar in a 2 weeks trip would cost you somewhere close to Rs.
-15000 including your travel, accommodation and meal expenses.
+Overall, reaching Leh from Manali, visiting Nubra, Pangong, and Tso Moriri, and returning via Srinagar in a 2 weeks trip would cost you somewhere close to Rs.
+15000 including your travel, accommodation, and meal expenses.